 Hip replacement surgery is typically recommended for individuals who experience significant hip pain and impaired mobility due to conditions such as:

 These conditions can cause chronic pain, stiffness, difficulty walking, and limitations in daily activities.
 When conservative treatments like medication, physical therapy, and lifestyle modifications no longer provide relief, hip replacement surgery may be considered to alleviate pain, restore joint function, and improve the patient's quality of life.
+The decision to undergo total hip replacement surgery is made in consultation with orthopedic surgeons who evaluate the patient's overall health, medical history, severity of symptoms, and the potential benefits of surgery.

 The hip replacement procedure, also known as hip arthroplasty, generally follows these steps: